AnnoyingGuide/Left4BotsTweaked/README.md

+# Fork details
+This is my small edit of Left 4 Bots 2 too add a few features that I wanted to add and tweaks a few things.
+Includes

+Added a min_sniper setting which works similarly to min shotgun but for snipers Redid each bot weapon preference so they all prefer rifles and will divide out shotguns and snipers to fit team needs adding more variety to team setup added min pills and adrenaline options in cfg removed chainsaw cfg and merged it into melee cfg (tweak) tweak Molotov usage so they also throw at hordes and not just tanks (tweak) Tweaked the ems settings in the optional cfg to suit my needs I would recommend them but not required.
+(I also probably forgot somethings lol)

 # Left 4 Bots 2
 This is a complete rework of [Left 4 Bots (v1)](https://github.com/smilz0/Left4Bots/tree/V1).
 It has pretty much the same functionalities of the V1 but they have been improved, plus some new functionalities have been added.